-Moreover, with the FCA at play, you have adequate and appropriate protections in place to ensure your best interests are looked after.
-They also provide consumers with a way to take action against providers who are not conducting themselves according to the law and will give you best advice on the equity release companies to avoid.
+Moreover, you have adequate protection to ensure your best interests are looked after with the FCA at play.
+They also provide consumers with a way to take action against providers who are not conducting themselves according to the law, and will give you the best advice on the equity release companies to avoid.

 The ERC is the equity release governing body, and thus it insists that its members heed to a strict code of conduct designed to safeguard consumers.